Concrete flooring: a guide to concrete floor types, costs and design

 (Image credit: The Baked Tile Company)

 Want the look of concrete flooring without the price tag?
 Concrete effect tiles are usually made from hardwearing porcelain.
 Many can be used both inside and out, too.
-As for prices, expect to pay porcelain prices – anything from £20 per square metre.

 Find out how to choose the best porcelain and ceramic floor tiles in our specialist guide.

-Where to buy concrete flooring
+Where to use concrete flooring

 Concrete floors were originally designed for the commercial sector due to their hardwearing, hygienic and low maintenance properties.
 And you can use a concrete for flooring in just about any room in the house, assuming the sub-floor is properly prepared and designed to take the weight.
 The variation of colours and textures make it suitable style-wise any home, even period conversions.